igloo-io/igloo/README.md

 * `/crates`: Contains all the core Rust source code for Igloo.
     * `igloo-coordinator`: Source code for the Coordinator node.
 The "brain".
     * `igloo-worker`: Source code for the Worker nodes.
 The "hands".
-    * `igloo-engine`: The core, non-distributed query processing logic.
+    * `igloo-engine`: The core, non-distributed query processing logic, now powered by DataFusion.
 This is where SQL rules and execution operators live.
-    * `igloo-cache`: The library for reading from and writing to our Iceberg cache.
+    * `igloo-cache`: The library for reading from and writing to our cache.
     * `connectors/`: A home for all data source plugins.
 Adding a new database connection starts here!
 * `/python`: Python bindings to make it easy to query Igloo from tools like Jupyter, Pandas, and Polars.
 * `/docs`: In-depth documentation and design decision records.